 By E. R. Bills

-The 1910 Slocum Massacre in East Texas officially saw between eight and 22 Blacks killed, and evidence suggests African American casualties were 10 times these amounts.
+The 1910 Slocum Massacre in East Texas officially saw between eight and 22 African Americans killed, and evidence suggests casualties were 10 times these amounts.
 Yet the massacre has become a dirty Lone Star secret, remarkable more for the inattention it has received than for its remembrance.

 When a white man reportedly tried to collect a disputed debt from a well-regarded Black citizen, a confrontation occurred.
 Hard feelings lingered.
 When a regional road construction foreman put an African American in charge of rounding up help for local road improvements, a prominent white citizen named Jim Spurger was infuriated and became an agitator.